Why would you need a refillable water filter cartridge when some traditional filter suppliers have recycling schemes in place anyway?

 The nearest store which has a recycling point is 5 miles away.
 Once the cartridges have been dropped off at the store, they have to be collected and transported to the recycling plant.

 After all that, it's time to start another 30-day cycle with a new cartridge made from virgin plastic.
-By the end of production, each cartridge will have been responsible for around 850g of CO2.
-More than 21,000 tonnes of CO2 is produced every year in the production of traditional water filter cartridges.
+By the end of production, each cartridge will have been responsible for unwanted carbon emission and adverse effects on the environment.

 The Most Sustainable Water Filter Ever Made